-Pursuant to the Road Transport Act, a licence is required to operate a taxi or operate a passenger vehicle transportation business, which is defined as a service that gives rides in a car to others for consideration on demand.
-Therefore, ride-sharing services cannot operate under the current legislation in Japan (though one ride sharing service limits its services to hailing of high-end licensed taxis with a professional chauffer).
+Pursuant to the Road Transport Act (Act No. 183 of 1951), a licence is required to operate a taxi or operate a passenger vehicle transportation business, which is defined as a service that gives rides in a car to others for consideration on demand.
+Therefore, paid 'ride-sharing services' cannot operate under the current legislation in Japan (though one ride sharing service limits its services to hailing of high-end licensed taxis with a professional chauffer).
 By the same token, a Chinese transportation network company recently launched a taxi booking service, instead of a ride-sharing service, in Japan.